British ‘Beatle’ terrorist given life sentence over deaths of Western hostages

 Addressing Elsheikh again, she added: “I pity you for choosing hatred and for succumbing to a false theology.”

-Elsheikh sat wearing a green, prison-issue jumpsuit, with white trainers and a black face-covering, and wore glasses.
+Elsheikh sat wearing a green prison jumpsuit with white trainers and a black face-covering, and wore glasses.

-At times he appeared to turn his head in the direction of those reading out their victim impact statements.
+At times he appeared to turn his head in the direction of those reading out their statements.

+Judge Ellis also committed previous victim impact statements, heard in the sentencing of Kotey, to the record.

-Judge Thomas Selby Ellis was due to allow the jihadist the opportunity to speak before passing sentence on him, which he later declined.
+Elsheikh was allowed the opportunity to speak before receiving his sentence, which he declined.

-Ms Foley was joined outside of court by the parents of US humanitarian worker Peter Kassig, Ed and Paula Kassig.
+Ms Foley was later joined outside court by Carl and Marsha Mueller, the parents of US humanitarian worker Kayla Mueller.

+Ms Foley said the sentence was a “hollow victory” and called on the US government to do more to free American hostages abroad.

+“As grateful as I am for this sentence, it is a hollow victory,” she said.

 Elsheikh was one of a gang of four Isis militants branded The Beatles due to their British accents.